-Gram for gram this is probably one of the most expensive compounds in the world and consequently an expensive treatment.
+Gram for gram this is probably the most expensive compounds in the world and, consequently an expensive treatment.
 It sells for up to $4m per gram.
 Many patients, therefore, can simply not afford the treatment.

 But there is also a real shortage in the supply of Factor VIII.

 World Federation for Hemophilia (WFH) annual reports suggest that there is an annual supply of ~8BN International Units (IU) of both recombinant (manufactured) and plasma derived (collected and processed) Factor VIII.
 In the developed countries of the world, patients, on average, get around 150,000 IUs per year.
 That’s enough to treat ~80,000 patients.